mlibrary/about-ebc/src/content/invest.md

 We hope to receive feedback on all aspects of the open access lifecycle, from technical and metadata concerns to the difficulties of access and how to ensure that our approach to open access reflects our commitment to DEIA.
 In particular, we want to use the input from this group to continue to improve our approach to opening humanities and social sciences books with Fund to Mission.

 The group is made up of [UMP library supporters](https://ebc.press.umich.edu/invest/#supporters).
-The Library Partner Group is led by Emma Vecellio, Library Relations Manager for U-M Press, who maintains the group email listserv, develops meeting agendas, leads discussions, and outlines group action items in an effort to help drive development.
+The Library Partner Group is led by the Library Relations Manager for U-M Press, who maintains the group email listserv, develops meeting agendas, leads discussions, and outlines group action items in an effort to help drive development.

 #### **How the group works**

 With the exception of University of Michigan Press staff, the group will be limited to library staff members of supporting institutions of the University of Michigan Press Ebook collection.

-Library Partner Group members commit to attend all meetings via Zoom.
+Library Partner Group members commit to attending as many meetings as possible, via Zoom.
 Meetings will be held twice a year.
 The time and date will be determined by the facilitator via Doodle Poll.
 Members are welcome to invite colleagues to join Partner Group meetings.

 Notes and a recording will be circulated by the facilitator after each call, and any members who were unable to attend a call are asked to ensure they read these and take note of any action items.